Last Updated on July 21, 2022 by Michelle Ball

 Expulsion May Not Always Be Mandatory

-When a student does something that breaks school rules, their school vice principal, principal and the school district office hold the cards on whether an expulsion may need to go forward or not.
-In certain school discipline situations, kids are put up for expulsion when really they did not have to be.
-This means the state legislature did not MANDATE a student’s recommendation for expulsion in the situation and other school discipline could have been imposed.
+When a student does something that breaks school rules, their school vice principal, principal and the school district hold the cards on whether an expulsion may need to go forward or not.
+In certain school discipline situations, students are expelled when maybe they did not have to be, as the law does not MANDATE expulsion.
+In that case, other school discipline could have been imposed.

 What Are Discretionary Expulsion Offenses?